merakigailabs/lets-go/notes.md

 For flags defined with flag.Bool(), omitting a value when starting the application is the same as writing -flag=true.
 The following two commands are equivalent:

+##### Dependency Injection

+What we really want to answer is: how can we make any dependency available to our handlers?
+=> Inject dependencies into your handlers.
+It makes your code more explicit, less error prone and easier to unit test than if you use global variables.